MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module1_1-configure-github-copilot-extensions-visual-studio-code.md

 Your GitHub account settings on GitHub.com include options for configuring GitHub Copilot.
 These settings are used to manage your GitHub Copilot subscription, configure the retention of prompts and suggestions, and allow or block suggestions matching public code.

-GitHub Copilot can be managed through personal accounts with GitHub Copilot Individual or through organization accounts with GitHub Copilot Business.
+GitHub Copilot can be managed through personal accounts with GitHub Copilot Individual or through organization accounts with GitHub Copilot Business/Enterprise.

 ## Keyboard shortcuts for GitHub Copilot